-Bachelor’s-to-Master’s Public Policy Degree Program
+Bachelor’s-to-Master’s Accelerated Degrees in Public Policy

 Choose any undergraduate major for your bachelor’s degree while taking courses that count towards the master of public policy (MPP).
 Then complete our accelerated MPP in just one year of study beyond your bachelor’s degree.
 You’ll gain a strong analytic foundation and hands-on professional experience that will empower you to develop creative solutions to public problems.
 When you graduate, you’ll be ready for public policy leadership in government agencies, legislative offices, and nonprofit organizations.